gmjelle/wandererjs/docs/content/en/index.md

 category: "Guide"
 ---

-## This library is still not ready for Production use!!!

-Wanderer.js is an easy to use, user-onboarding library.
-It is still in its early stages so more work needs to be done, but at this stage it is still quite functional.
-Some features it already has include:
+WandererJS a library that allows you to create beautiful interactive product tours.
+This library is still in its infancy, but it still works quite well.

+Some features it already includes are:

 - Tooltips
+- Modals
 - Theming
 - Smart auto-positioning
 - Multi-page support

-Since Wanderer.js is still at such an early stage, the early adopters will have a lot of say in regards to which features they want in upcoming releases.
+Since WandererJS is still at such an early stage, the early adopters will have a lot of say in regards to which features they want in upcoming releases.
 Things that are already on the roadmap include:

-- Modals - (For the introductory/final step of a Trip)
 - Analytics integrations
-- Tooltip WYSIWYG builder
+- WYSIWYG Builder
-- More themes
 - User surveys

 ## Why does this exist